 Monica joined the Board of Directors of the PFFA in early 2019 and is interested in working with her NPO colleagues to ensure that face-to-face fundraising within the U.S. market grows sustainably.

-Melanie joined the PFFA Board of Directors in 2020.
+Steve joined the PFFA Board of Directors in 2022.

 Matt Pearsall is the Associate Director, Acquisition and Sustainer Growth with the International Rescue Committee.
 In his role, Matt manages the organization’s overall face-to-face acquisition channel.
 For over 15 years, Matt has spent his career working extensively in the face-to-face channel, supporting campaign growth and strategy development in building and guiding national fundraising campaigns across the United States on both the non-profit and agency side.

 After Matt got his start within face-to-face focusing on political advocacy and outreach, he has successfully guided acquisition campaigns for more than a dozen non-profit organizations within the channel throughout his career.
 Matt has been involved with the PFFA since its inception and remains a strong and vocal advocate of effective face-to-face fundraising as a means to grow organizational support and capacity.